 Events that can cause Achilles tendinitis may include:

-Hill running or stair climbing.
+Going for a run, Hill or stair climbing.

 Overuse resulting from the natural lack of flexibility in the calf muscles.